-Natural gas furnaces are the most common type of furnace in the United States.
-There is no doubt that they provide quick, warm heat to your home even in the harshest Minnesota winter weather.
+Natural gas furnaces are the most common type of furnace in the United States, and there is no doubt that they provide quick, warm heat to your home even in the harshest Minnesota winter weather.

 At least once a year, a natural gas furnace requires a complete check and tune-up by a licensed HVAC service technician.

-- Maintain a Clutter Free Zone — Always keep the area around the furnace unit’s cabinet clutter free.
-Also keep combustible materials away from the furnace’s exhaust vent.
+Also keep any combustible materials well away from the furnace’s exhaust vent.

 Although such an occurrence is rare, especially with newer furnaces, it is important to make sure your home has CO detectors located in every room of the residence.

 Please contact the heating experts at Metro Heating & Cooling to schedule a complete maintenance on your home’s gas furnace.
 Our HVAC professionals are here to answer all of your furnace questions.